btran33/CryptoBot/README.md

 In addition, the plan is to have the bot dockerized and hosted on my Raspberri Pi 3B+, so instructions on [Docker](#docker) will be down below.

 ## Get Started
 Before we begin with the setup, make sure you signed up for [Coinbase Pro](https://pro.coinbase.com) and create an API key.
-Store your information in a **config.json** file in the root directory with the content layout as follow, replacing placeholder name with your API information as needed:
+Create a JSON file called **config.json** in the root directory and store your API information with the content layout as follow, replacing placeholder name as needed:
 ```
 {
     "COINBASE_API_KEY": "YOUR_API_KEY",